 Now, in order to show the consequences of the interference of the longitudinal and transversal fragmentations on a quantum mechanical observable, we present the time evolution of the many-body $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ in Fig.~\ref{Fig3} (a).
-As the inter-boson interaction is weak and for $V_L=1$ the initial state is fully condensed, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ is practically frozen in time due to no interference between the longitudinal and transversal fragmentations.
-At $V_L=7$, when the ground state is initially depleted (around 0.01\%), $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ shows small oscillations during the tunneling process originating from small interference between the longitudinal and transversal fragmentations.
+As the inter-boson interaction is weak and since for $V_L=0$ the initial state is fully condensed, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ is practically frozen in time due to no interference between the longitudinal and transversal fragmentations.
+At $V_L=7$, when the ground state is initially barely depleted (around 0.01\%, see section III), $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ shows small oscillations during the tunneling process originating from small interference of fragmentations.
 Increasing of the initial fragmentation in the ground state, say, at $V_L=10$, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ shows oscillatory nature with constant amplitude and frequency of oscillations, due to a stronger interference.
-Interestingly, at $V_L=12$, we find that $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ grows as time progresses.
-This growing nature of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ signifies strong coupling of the $x$- and $y$-directions and it emerges from the very strong interference between the longitudinal and transversal fragmentations.
+Interestingly, for $V_L=12$, we find that $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ grows as time progresses.
+This growing nature of $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ signifies strong coupling of the $x$- and $y$-directions and it emerges from the strong interference between the longitudinal and transversal fragmentations.
 For $V_L>12$, $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ slowly tends toward essentially frozen dynamical behavior which exhibits decoupling of the fragmentations.
 Eventually, at $V_L=16$, we observe essentially constant dynamical behavior due to the practically null interference of the longitudinal and transversal fragmentations.
 Therefore, we conclude that the detailed investigation of the fluctuations in particle positions across the junction, being a sensitive probe of correlations, encodes the interference of fragmentations.
 All in all, we find that the oscillations of the many-body $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ depend significantly on the barrier height.
 Compared to the many-body dynamics, the mean-field $\dfrac{1}{N}\Delta^2_{\hat{Y}}(t)$ monotonously increases, showing almost frozen dynamics with fluctuation of around $10^{-3}$, for all barrier heights (see details in \cite{Supplement}).